 - Start to make colors brighter, clearer and more distinct

 - Help you start to identify and name colors

 - Allow you to see shades that you never saw before

 - Increase safety by helping you to distinguish traffic lights and brake lights more easily

-Specialty Color Corrective contact lenses are prescribed for each patient to help correct the eye to compensate for missing color filters.
+Specialty color corrective contact lenses are prescribed by Dr. Moshe Roth for each patient to help correct the eye to compensate for missing color filters.
 These lenses help you see more colors and shades, and make colors “pop” more by making them sharper and more distinct.

 What's So Wrong With Having Color Vision Deficiency?